 In July 2020, Patrick Mahomes and the Kansas City Chiefs shocked the NFL world with a 10-year contract extension.
-Let’s take a look at the structure of Mahomes’ contract, how much he has guaranteed, and what his salary will be during the deal.
+Let’s take a look at the structure of Mahomes’ contract and salary and how much he has guaranteed throughout the deal.

 Patrick Mahomes contract will potentially keep him with Kansas City until 2032